 Private Keys are long sequences of letters and numbers generated by your wallet that are unique to you.
 They act as your personal password for accessing your coins.
 It is the crypto wallet owner’s responsibility to keep their private keys private.

-Now that you know more about the ins and outs of crypto, start buying and selling your own coins with the help of Localcoin.
+Now that you are familiar with crypto terms for beginners, you can start buying and selling your own coins with the help of Localcoin.